 If you are thinking about studying on your existing immigration permission, check that you will have enough time to complete your course before your current permission expires, or that your permission can be extended.
 For example, if you are a dependant, check with your family member that they plan to extend their stay, and that you will be included in the application.

 You may already know that you will need to make an application for Student immigration permission at some point during your studies, for example, you are currently in the UK as a dependant and the person you are accompanying needs to leave the UK before the end of your studies.
-In this case, you would need to leave with them and make a Student application in your home country.
-This could disrupt your studies, so you might choose to find a convenient earlier opportunity to go home and apply, for example, during summer vacation.
+Check if you will be eligible to apply for Student permission in the UK if you are not able or do not wish to extend your current permission.

 If you wish to apply for the Graduate Route visa on completion of your studies, please note the minimum period for which you would need to be in the UK with Student permission .